callin2/esp32_wps_ota/README.md

 - uncomment several lines in `platformio.ini`

 ## enjoy cable free development with ota
-- you only need to supply power to youe eps32.
+- you only need to supply power to your eps32.
 - add your code.
 - compile and upload via ota.